can3p/cl-journal/docs/index.md

 * Privacy, Tags, Music, Location and Mood fields are supported
 * Links to files in the repo resolve to links to relevant posts in the blog
 * Update/removal of posts is supported when relevant file is modified/removed
+* Quick look up of post urls by filename

 ## Install